Stop Paint Peeling On Your Home with Paint Binders & Peel Stop Primers

 Are All "Peel-Stopping" Primers The Same?

 The short answer is No. The primer that we used successfully was a binding primer that is designed to glue-down loose edges, seal cracked surfaces, and bind chalky surfaces.
-There are a few other primers that are somewhat misunderstood to be be the type of product that will do what Peel Stop does.
+There are a few other primers that are somewhat misunderstood to be the type of product that will do what Peel Stop does.

 One such popular product is XIM brand Peel Bond High Build Bonding Primer/Sealer.
 Peel Bond is a great bonding primer that can be used when you need to apply a topcoat over a surface that you are concerned it may not stick to.
 It will even penetrate bare wood and masonry to promote better adhesion, as well as bridge hairline cracks in existing surfaces.
 What it won't do is seal-down loose edges.

 Another product we see used often is PrimeRx Peel Bonding Primer by Sherwin-Williams.
-It is very similar to the XIM Peel Bond it what it does, but again, it is not intended to be used to tie-down loose edges.
+It is very similar to the XIM Peel Bond with what it does, but again, it is not intended to be used to tie-down loose edges.

 Are these primers a cure-all that will eliminate the need for scraping and sanding?
 Absolutely not.